KMU-CSE/PJT_MSP430_KECCAK_KYBER_DILITHIUM/README.md

-=== [Build]
+## Benchmark Setup
-We developed and benchmarked the code using the "IAR Embedded Workbench for MSP430" IDE (https://www.iar.com/embedded-development-tools).
+**SetUp** : We developed and benchmarked the code using the "IAR Embedded Workbench for MSP430" IDE (https://www.iar.com/embedded-development-tools).
 Please select “New Workspace” and “New Project” in IAR Workbench and paste our code.
-The target device is "MSP430F6779", equipped with 32KB of RAM.
+The target device is "MSP430F67791", equipped with 32KB of RAM.
 The compiler used is "IAR C/C++ Compiler for MSP430 (version 8.10.3)", and we compile the code using the "High (Speed)" option, which is equivalent to the “-O3” option in GCC.
-Our Keccak and Kyber implementations are based on the optimized code from PQClean (https://github.com/PQClean/PQClean).
+Our Kyber and Dilithium implementations are based on the optimized code from PQClean (https://github.com/PQClean/PQClean).
+- In *Tools* → *Options* → *stack*, we enabled the flag `Enable stack usage tracking`, and measured stack usage via *View* → *stack* during runtime.
+- We measure cycle counts using the \texttt{CYCLECOUNTER} register in *View* → *registers*.
+- We measured code size from the *.map* file generated after the build.
 - Note: Code execution may take a long time.
 Please wait—this is expected behavior and not a bug.

-=== [Code]

-Execution starts from "main.c", which calls the corresponding Kyber KEM APIs.
-Performance measurements can be obtained by inspecting the register status window in the "IAR Embedded Workbench".
-By setting breakpoints on the KEM API calls in main.c, one can measure performance identical to that reported in our paper.